sulaiman98/bookstore-Api/README.md

 # flask-API_swanpro
-This is a Basic Flask CRUD API
+This is a Basic Bookstore Flask CRUD API.

 ## Clone the repo
 ```